legendu-net/blog/misc/content/2018-09-17-beakerx-tips.markdown

 1. The maven cache is save to the following directory `/tmp/share/beakerx/maven/cache/`.

-2. Set JVM properties for Beakerx.
+2. Set JVM properties for BeakerX.

 https://github.com/twosigma/beakerx/issues/7666